Is a digital detox ahead? - Why 2028 could be the year of a massive digital retreat

 Slow marketing and authenticity emerge

-As digital scales down, so might the ways companies and other providers communicate with their audience.
+As digital could scale down, so might the ways companies and other providers communicate with their audience.
 I believe we’ll see a shift toward slower, more intentional digital marketing where authenticity, depth, and quality matter more than constant output or chasing algorithms.
-Bloated digital marketing and communication strategies with more is more mentalities will diminish thanks to the detox trend.
+Bloated digital marketing strategies with a "more is more" mentality could be replaced with slower, more meaningful and resonating strategies , truly placing the user in focus.

 We’re a web development agency.
 We build digital products every day.
 But our mindset is always: do what makes sense and not just what’s trendy.